-We have not yet registered trademarks for a commercial trade name for our product candidate(s), including avasopasem and GC4711 in the United States or elsewhere.
 During trademark registration proceedings, our trademark application(s) may be rejected.
 Although we are given an opportunity to respond to those rejections, we may be unable to overcome such rejections.
 In addition, in the USPTO and in comparable agencies in many foreign jurisdictions, third parties can oppose pending trademark applications and seek to cancel registered trademarks.
 Opposition or cancellation proceedings may be filed against our trademarks, and our trademarks may not survive such proceedings.
-Moreover, any name we propose to use with our product candidate(s), including avasopasem and GC4711 in the United States must be approved by the FDA, regardless of whether we have registered it, or applied to register it, as a trademark.
+Moreover, any name we propose to use with our product candidate(s), including avasopasem and rucosopasem, in the United States must be approved by the FDA, regardless of whether we have registered it, or applied to register it, as a trademark.
 The FDA typically conducts a review of proposed product names, including an evaluation of potential for confusion with other product names.
 If the FDA objects to any of our proposed proprietary product names, we may be required to expend significant additional resources in an effort to identify a suitable substitute name that would qualify under applicable trademark laws, not infringe the existing rights of third parties and be acceptable to the FDA.

 Our registered or unregistered trademarks or trade names may be challenged, infringed, circumvented, declared generic or determined to be infringing on other marks.
 We may not be able to protect our rights in these trademarks and trade names, which we need in order to build name recognition with potential partners or customers in our markets of interest.
-In addition, third parties have used trademarks similar and identical to our trademarks in foreign jurisdictions, and have filed or may in the future file for registration of such trademarks.
+In addition, third parties have used trademarks similar and identical to our trademarks in foreign jurisdictions and have filed or may in the future file for registration of such trademarks.
 If they succeed in registering or developing common law rights in such trademarks, and if we are not successful in challenging such third-party rights, we may not be able to use these trademarks to market our products in those countries.
 In any case, if we are unable to establish name recognition based on our trademarks and trade names, then we may not be able to compete effectively and our business may be adversely affected.